ptmt/ptmt.github.com/posts/2026/whoop.md

     captionText: In most cardio activities you still would want second device.
 In Cycling, my main sport, I have bike computer with powermeter and HRV strap, so wearing second device is not a problem.
 In running, it's a bit more wierd, and in swimming it's just ridiculous.
 So my current solution is bicep strap, to at least pretend I wear only one watch.
     img: /placeholder.jpg
     alt: bicep strap
-  - id: Day 200,
+  - id: Day 200, What I Want
-    captionText: Whoop showed me a new frontier and I'd love to keep using something like it after subscription expires.
+    captionText: "Whoop showed me a new frontier and I'd love to keep using something like it after subscription expires.
 But that won't be Whoop.
-What I want: hackable device, either much less noticable, like a ring or ribber band or just combines a watch and all day long hrv measurement.
+What I want: hackable device, either much less noticable, like a ring or ribber band or just combines a watch and all day long hrv measurement."
     img: /placeholder.jpg
     alt: bicep strap
 ---